mdvanes/homeremote/README.md

 1. Merge changes to main branch
 2. Update version in package.json to `X.Y.Z`, e.g. 3.0.0
 3. Tag with GitHub UI or with `git tag -a vX.Y.Z -m "publish version X.Y.Z"` and push `git push --tags`
-4. Wait for CI to finish, and all tests are OK
+4. Wait for CI to finish, and all tests are OK.
+This will automatically build and push to the docker registry.
+To do this by hand, do this:
-5. On dev machine, build image with correct version: `docker build -t mdworld/homeremote:X.Y.Z .` (on mac `docker build --build-arg INSTALL_TIMEOUT="--network-timeout 1000000" -t mdworld/homeremote:X.Y.Z .`)
+  - ONLY WHEN MANUAL: On dev machine, build image with correct version: `docker build -t mdworld/homeremote:X.Y.Z .` (on mac `docker build --build-arg INSTALL_TIMEOUT="--network-timeout 1000000" -t mdworld/homeremote:X.Y.Z .`)
-6. On dev machine, push image to registry:
+  - ONLY WHEN MANUAL: On dev machine, push image to registry:
     - Note: should also work with nerdctl on Mac, see https://github.com/containerd/nerdctl/blob/master/docs/registry.md#docker-hub
     - `docker login --username=yourhubusername`
     - `docker push mdworld/homeremote:X.Y.Z`
     - `docker logout`
 7. On the target server, set up:
   - ~/homeremote/settings/auth (use apps/server/auth.json.example as base)
   - ~/homeremote/settings/.env (use apps/server/.env.example as base)